lammps/lammps/doc/src/compute_temp_cs.rst

 must be the same and there should be one bond defined between a pair of atoms in the two groups.
-Non-polarized ions which might also be included in the treated system should not be included into either of these groups, they are taken into account by the *group-ID* (2nd argument) of the compute.
+Non-polarized ions which might also be included in the treated system should not be included into either of these groups, they are taken into account by the *group-ID* (second argument) of the compute.

 The temperature is calculated by the formula KE = dim/2 N k T, where